orbitalquark/textadept/doc/manual.md

 By default, Mac OSX GUI apps like Textadept do not see shell environment variables like "$PATH".
-Consequently, any [modules](#Modules) that utilize programs contained in "$PATH" (e.g. the progams in */usr/local/bin/*) for run and compile commands will not find those programs.
+Consequently, any [modules](#Modules) that utilize programs contained in "$PATH" (e.g. the progams in */usr/local/bin/*) will not find those programs.
 The solution is to create a *~/.textadept/osx_env.sh* file that exports all of the environment variables you need Textadept to see.
+For
-For example:
+example:

     export PATH=$PATH